Business Financing

 Tips for Building Your Business Credit Score

 Getting the funding you need isn’t the only reason to pursue a business loan without a credit check.
-For methods that will enable you to build up a strong business credit score, you can start opening the door to more business lending options with more competitive interest rates and flexible terms, like a SBA loan–or financing from traditional lenders, like lines of credit.
+Building a strong business credit score will help you get more business loans with better interest rates and flexible terms.
+Examples include SBA loans or financing from traditional lenders like lines of credit.
 You can also build your credit to get traditional business loans in the following ways:

 - Work with vendors that report to credit bureaus – Some suppliers extend trade credit (Net-30 terms) and report payment history.